cstack/average-american/README.md

 ## Features

 - Fetches and parses real demographic data from the U.S. Census Bureau
-- Calculates median age and gender distribution (mode)
+- Calculates median age (overall and gender-specific) and gender distribution (mode)
 - Determines most popular baby name based on gender and implied birth year
-- Shows profiles for both male and female for the most recent year by default
+- Shows 3 profiles by default: Average American, Average Man, Average Woman
 - Supports filtering by specific year (2020-2024)
 - Supports filtering by gender (male or female)
 - Caches data locally for offline use